Local git conventions#

 It’s much harder to merge in a large change with a lot of disjoint features, and particularly if you’re new to the project, smaller changes are much easier for maintainers to accept.

 Follow the style guides for the part(s) of the project you’re modifying.

 Some languages (C++ and Python, for example) run a lint check in continuous integration.
 For all languages, see their respective developer documentation and READMEs for style guidance.

 Try to make it look as if the codebase has a single author, and emulate any conventions you see, whether or not they are officially documented or checked.

 When tests are passing and the pull request has been approved by the interested parties, a committer will merge the pull request.
 This is done with a command-line utility that does a squash merge.

 Details on squash merge

-A pull request is merged with a squash merge so that all of your commits will be registered as a single commit to the master branch; this simplifies the connection between GitHub issues and commits, makes it easier to bisect history to identify where changes were introduced, and helps us be able to cherry-pick individual patches onto a maintenance branch.
+A pull request is merged with a squash merge so that all of your commits will be registered as a single commit to the main branch; this simplifies the connection between GitHub issues and commits, makes it easier to bisect history to identify where changes were introduced, and helps us be able to cherry-pick individual patches onto a maintenance branch.

 Your pull request will appear in the GitHub interface to have been “merged”.
 In the commit message of that commit, the merge tool adds the pull request description, a link back to the pull request, and attribution to the contributor and any co-authors.

 Apache Arrow has an explicit policy over developing experimental repositories in the context of rules for revolutionaries.